.jpg)

 -They also host bingo and lots of other activities, says Caroline.

 -For example, there’s a youth club where the younger generation can meet, hang out, play games, listen to music, and enjoy some snacks.
-The hall is sort of Søvik’s big living room, she says.
+The hall is sort of Søvik’s big living room and the heart of the community, she says.

 Love the tunes of trumpets and percussions?
 So do the band members in Søvik!
 They have a school marching band and also a brass band in the village.
 That makes for a good 17th of May – and many other musical occasions.